GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 [Rate limited]({{site.baseurl}}/images/gpo_letter_request_rate_limited.png)

 ## `User` OTP verification rate limiter
+### Description
 When the user is entering a one-time (SMS) password, rate limiting is handled by a custom set of code.
 The actual rate limits are stored on `User`.
-This is strictly for attempts to enter the one-time password.--------
+This is strictly for attempts to enter the one-time password, and applies to both OTP entry during identity verification _and_ user login.

 If the user fails all of their attempts, they are logged out and must wait a while before we allow them to log in again.